ibm-cloud-docs/watsonxdata/add-opensearch.md

    * Select the service.
 For example, **OpenSearch**.
    * Select the suitable size.
-For example, **Starter**, which includes one coordinator node and 1 worker node.
+For example, **Starter**, which includes one coordinator node and one worker node.
 5. Click **Create**.

 The OpenSearch service is created and displayed in the **Infrastructure Manager** page.